-Here, we apply extended correlation processing to a subset of the PolandSPANTM data located in NE Poland: 3 dip (5400, 5500, 5600) and 2 strike profiles (1100, 1200) with a total length of ~950 km.
-Since Precambrian crust in Poland is concealed beneath a Phanerozoic platform cover, previous inferences were based mostly on the sparse deep research wells

-- 30 available (Krzemińska et al., 2017), but with these new seismic reflection data it is now possible to shed a light on the characteristics of the deeper EEC crust in NE Poland.
-The key questions we would like to address using these new data are as follows: (i) is the image of the Svecofennian orogen in NE Poland similar to that observed further north in Fennoscandia, e.g. in the Bothnian Bay (Korja and Heikkinen, 2005) and onshore Finland (Torvela et al., 2013)?, (ii) do we see a crustal expression of the Mesoproterozoic magmatism?, (iii) are the later tectonic events (like Ediacaran rifting of Rodinia or provide the second structure). - 35 Caledonian tectonics) also recognizable in the crustal reflectivity patterns?
-We start with the geological background, then we summarize the processing steps focused on enhancing deeper reflectivity and finally we present the new results and integrate them with the existing geological observations to provide some preliminary interpretation of the crustal structure in NE Poland.
+Here, we apply extended correlation processing to a subset of the PolandSPANTM data located in NE Poland: three dip (5400, 5500, 5600) and two strike profiles (1100, 1200) with a total length of \sim 950 km.
+Since Precambrian crust in Poland is concealed beneath a Phanerozoic platform cover, previous inferences were based mostly on the sparse, deep research wells available (Krzemińska et al., 2017), but with these new seismic reflection data it is now possible to shed light on the characteristics of the deeper EEC crust in NE Poland.
+The key questions we would like to address using these new data are as follows: (i) is the image of the Svecofennian orogen in NE Poland similar to that observed further north in Fennoscandia, e.g. in the Bothnian Bay (Korja and Heikkinen, 2005) and onshore Finland (Torvela et al., 2013)? (ii) Do we see a crustal expression of the Mesoproterozoic magmatism? (iii) Are the later tectonic events (like Ediacaran rifting of Rodinia or Caledonian tectonics) also recognizable in the crustal reflectivity patterns?
+We start with the geological background, then we summarize the processing steps focused on enhancing deeper reflectivity, and finally we present the new results and integrate them with the existing geological observations to provide some preliminary interpretation of the crustal structure in NE Poland.